LRLVEC/PhotonMapping/README.md

 # PhotonMapping
-A implemention of PhotoMapping Algorithm by OptiX7.0.0
+A implemention of PhotoMapping Algorithm by OptiX7.1.0
-Include CUDA version 10.1 and 10.2
+Include CUDA version 11.0
 Remember to add $(MY_INCLUDE) to system path